GarciaInes/Scrum-Mastering/Daily/README.md

 * Is there something slowing me/us down?

 "Tendency to start things.
-Start things it’s easy.
+Starting is easy.
-Finish is not.
+Finishing is not.
 Only finished things bring value.
-Having many in progress things do not" - Ines Garcia
+Many things in progress do not." - Ines Garcia